 Not only has this helped grow my following and likes but it gives me no end of inspiration for my posts and has also connected me to a lot of like-minded bloggers!

 5. Edit your bio

 My bio was pretty old, still reflecting from when I posted mainly about beauty!
 I edited it a couple of times to try and get the best 140 characters which put across what I was actually posting about – hopefully, this makes it easier when someone clicks on your profile to decide if they want to follow you or not!
 If you want more than just the one link you’re able to submit in your bio, you may want to try something like link tree, this way you’ll be able to include extra links for more marketing potential and redirection potential to your websites.

 6. Content and filters

-This is one I still haven’t got my head totally around – the idea of an instagram ‘theme’, such as posting pictures edited in the same way or all of the same thing, like food.
-I don’t have a theme which I’m working to at the moment, but I’ve been trying to focus more on good, clear and bright images.
+This is one I still haven’t got my head totally around – the idea of an Instagram ‘theme’, such as posting pictures edited in the same way or all of the same thing, like food.
+I don’t have a theme that I’m working to at the moment, but I’ve been trying to focus more on good, clear and bright images.
 I’ve been using the same filter on each and most of my pictures involve either good food, being out and about or good shots of London.
 I’ve been putting a lot more thought into the pictures I’ve been posting rather than just any old shot!

-So with those 6 things, I’ve gone from 578 to 724(now 753) followers in a month which is growth of 25%!
-I was pretty surprised how well small and easy techniques really helped in growing my audience.
+So with those 6 things, I’ve gone from 578 to 724(now 753) followers in a month which is a growth of 25%!
+I was pretty surprised by how well small and easy techniques really helped in growing my audience.
 I have been trying to keep it up and it is still growing, but it is definitely correlated to how much time I am putting into engaging and using IG!

 With all that said, if you’d like to follow me on instagram then you can do here!

-What’s your biggest instagram tip?
+What’s your biggest Instagram tip?